 Overview of the GED Test in Mississippi

-The GED is a five-subject, timed test administered at an authorized testing facility by a proctor.
+The GED is a four-subject, timed test administered at an authorized testing facility by a proctor.
 The exam is meant to measure the test taker's knowledge of subjects typically taught in high school.
-The five subjects on the test are reading, writing, social studies, science and math.
-To earn the GED credential, the test taker must earn no less than 410 points on each individual subject test and no less than 2250 combined points on all subjects.
+The four subjects on the test are social studies, science, mathematical reasoning, and reasoning through language arts.
+To earn the GED credential, the test taker must score no less than 150 points on each individual subject area test.

 Mississippi's Office of Adult Basic Education has partnered with the state's Community College Board to supply a variety of GED resources.
-The GED test is currently available in English, Spanish and French if you take it in Mississippi.
+In Mississippi, the GED test is currently available in English and Spanish.
 The American Council on Education (ACE) owns the official GED test and manages its content.
-Prospective test takers should visit ACE to keep abreast of changes to the test or testing procedures (www.acenet.edu).

 Preparing to Take the Test